 Create calculators and interactive tools

-Optimizes for “People Also Ask” and AI Overviews
+Optimize for "People Also Ask" and AI Overviews

 To appear, you need structured content with concise answers to specific questions.
 FAQ schema helps, but the quality of the answer matters more.

-Use hyperspecific landing pages for ads
+Use hyper-specific landing pages for ads

 Implement email nurturing for cold leads

-Track correct metrics to optimize CAC
+Track the right metrics to optimize CAC

 Most financial institutions measure traffic, leads, and conversions.
 But not all leads are worth the same.

-Optimizing for AI without leaving Google
+AI Optimization without abandoning Google

 The temptation is to see AI as a replacement for Google.
 It's not.
 They are complementary channels.